biggis-project/biggis-docs/docs/demos/landuse.md

     - see section [Support Vector Machines](../methods/support_vector_machine.md)
 - We want to support Multiple classes using a One versus All (OvA) strategy or One vs. Rest.
     - see section [One vs. Rest](../methods/one_vs_rest.md)
-- We want to parallelize the computation in our Spark cluster using Geotrellis for data loading and export.
+- We want to parallelize the computation in our Spark cluster using [Geotrellis](https://geotrellis.io/) for data loading and export.

+!!! note "Responsible person for this section"
+    Adrian Klink (EFTAS)

+!!!
+TODO
+    - Describe the idea
+    - Maybe add some geotrellis examples

 ## Classification of Aerial Images according to Land Use Classes (using Land Cover Classes as intermediate)